sulkasormi/advent/README.md

 - Verify that dropping the bird in cage works properly on resurrection
 - Check item placement on deaths after falls
 - Figure out why the game keeps saying "The grate is locked" in end room
-- Reimplement settings as a 2-column grid, one for values and one for labels?